Tips & Guides / Leases

 Once you’ve moved into your new home, the experience will be similar to any other rental.
 You’ll pay rent and utilities monthly—some rentals, like the ones through Landing, may have utilities bundled into your rent payment—but the key difference is that if you decide you want to move out, you simply have to give notice to your landlord.
 The terms of the lease will stipulate how much notice is needed, but most landlords consider a 30-day notice to be standard for this type of agreement.
 As long as you tell your landlord that you plan to move out in advance, there are no fees to terminate your lease agreement, even if you’ve only been living there a few months.

-Is a month-to-month lease right for you?
+Is a month-to-month rental agreement right for you?
+Pros and cons

-As you can probably imagine, there are several benefits of a month-to-month lease agreement.
-The main perk of this type of rental agreement is that your lease term is flexible—if you get a new job or decide you don’t like the neighborhood, you can simply terminate your tenancy and move to a new home.
-The following are several situations when renting on a month-to-month basis is an ideal choice:
+As you can probably imagine, there are several benefits of a month-to-month rental agreement.
+The main perk of this type of rental agreement for tenants is that your lease term is flexible—if you get a new job or decide you don’t like the neighborhood, you can simply terminate the lease and move to a new home.

 • You’re planning to switch jobs: If your current lease is ending and you’re in the process of switching jobs, you may not want to commit to a yearlong rental agreement.
 With a month-to-month lease, you won’t have to worry about early termination fees from your landlord if your new career requires relocation.